-If you have a credit card, you probably know that you need to keep it safe in order to make sure you don’t end up with strange charges on your account.
+If you have a credit card, you probably know that you need to keep it safe to make sure you don’t end up with strange charges on your account.
 Unfortunately, there are many types of credit card fraud, some of which are very hard to avoid.

-ElitePersonalFinance wants to inform you about the different types of credit card fraud, and how to avoid them.
+ElitePersonalFinance wants to inform you about the different types of credit card fraud and how to avoid them.

 Whether the card was lost or stolen, someone could end up using the card in many different ways.
 They can use it for online purchases and purchases at stores with non-PIN machines.
 They can forge your signature (as any signature is accepted for payment).
-It’s very easy to spend money just having someone’s card.
+It’s straightforward to spend money just having someone’s card.

-In order to prevent your card from being used, you must keep a record of your credit card info at all times.
+To prevent your card from being used, you must keep a record of your credit card info at all times.
 Then, call up your card provider to cancel the card and issue a new one.
 Your card will no longer work for anyone, and if you end up running into it again, the only thing you must do is destroy the card.